 Coined as the "fourth wave of the Industrial Revolution" following the advent of the steam engine, conveyor belt, and early automated IT systems and processes, Industry 4.0 is a movement to promote the computerization and integration of smart systems across all points of the manufacturing sector.
 For many in the manufacturing industry, Industry 4.0's endgame is a 'smart factory' wherein integrated software solutions run and administer all parts of production.

 For example, think of it as a system of iPhones that can communicate with each other without human interaction, sending messages back and forth and exchanging data to achieve a certain goal.
 Via the internet or some other integrated network, each device or machine will have the ability to work autonomously, making production decisions and tracking outcomes instantaneously without the assistance of workers on an assembly line.

-It’s not hard to see the benefits for the automotive industry at-large, which has for decades been relying on an assembly line system monitored by rotating shifts of workers.
-It's believed implementation of Industry 4.0 will streamline efficiency, reduce costs, and potentially decrease the likelihood of mass product recalls, an issue that has plagued the automotive industry as of late.
+It’s not hard to see the benefits for the automotive industry at large, which has for decades been relying on an assembly line system monitored by rotating shifts of workers.
+It's believed the implementation of Industry 4.0 will streamline efficiency, reduce costs, and potentially decrease the likelihood of mass product recalls, an issue that has plagued the automotive industry as of late.

 Where Do Supply Chain Logistics Fit In?

 If driving value, reducing costs, and streamlining processes are benefits for the automotive manufacturing sector, it’s not difficult to see how similar return on investment (ROI) opportunities could present themselves in terms of supply chain logistics and management.